 - That the arrangement is altruistic.
 The intended parents must cover the birth mother’s out of pocket expenses in accordance with the law.
 Commercial surrogacy is illegal.

-- That the parties have undergone counselling about the arrangement.
+- That the parties have undergone surrogacy counselling about the arrangement with a qualified counsellor.

 - That the parties have obtained legal advice about the arrangement and there must be a written Surrogacy Agreement signed by all the parties.

-If you would like to know more about how surrogacy works in Australia and the Australian Capital Territory, you might like to download the Handbook, or book in for a consult with Sarah below.
+If you would like to know more about how surrogacy works in Australia and the Australian Capital Territory, you might like to download the Surrogacy Handbook, listen to the Surrogacy Podcast, or book in for a consult with Sarah below.